 Independent gas transporters

-The UK’s gas distribution network was deregulated in the early 1990s, ending British Gas‘ monopoly.
+The UK’s gas distribution network was deregulated in the early 1990s, ending the monopoly of British Gas.
 Instead, multiple regulated companies were allowed to own, operate, and maintain different parts of this gas network.

 During this transition, independent gas transporters (IGTs) were introduced to serve areas not covered by the main grid, ensuring gas supply to new and off-grid developments.